safesoftware/FMETraining/README.md

 - Chapter 1: Complete content and exercises
 - Chapter 2: Complete content and exercises
 - Chapter 3: Complete content and exercises
-- Chapter 4: Complete content.
-Exercises to be completed
+- Chapter 4: Complete content and exercises
 - Chapter 5: Complete content and exercises
 - Chapter 6: Complete content.
 No exercises